uvacobi/scribe/10-hmm.md

 The most well-known algorithm for this is the Baum-Welch algorithm, which utilizes a stochastic gradient descent algorithm and is not guaranteed to be provide an optimal solution.
 It can also very computationally complex.

 ## Conclusions
-HMM's offer great prediction and modeling potential in the form of a highly-interpretable and statistically sound model/algorithm.
+HMMs offer great prediction and modeling potential in the form of a highly-interpretable and statistically sound model/algorithm.
 They can be applied to many real-world problems and are often computationally efficient (when making inferences).
 They still, however, have both pros and cons:

 ### Pros:
 - HMM models are highly studied, statistically sound, and highly interpretable models.